simon-dk/BubbleApiProxy/README.md

 Yes, a long title.
 This project is meant to be used as a placeholder to create a lambda-service in a vpc with a static ip.

+## Note

+AWS has announced a change to its pricing of static ips.
+From february 2024 each static ip will be priced at $0.005/hour (there can be regional differences, so check pricing).
+That means at least $3.6/month.
+For new accounts there is a free tier for 1 ip for the first 12 months.

 ## Usecases

 If you have a bubble app that is dependant on an external service or database via a static ip adress, this is not possible today.